Perp walk: 1990s–present: Legal challenges and resumption

 Perp walks resumed, with many corporate executives charged in the scandals of the early 2000s, such as Andrew Fastow and John Rigas, subjected to them.
 In 2003, former U.S. ambassador to Iraq Joseph C. Wilson evoked the perp walk, and provided another term for it, when accusing a senior Bush Administration official of leaking the name of his wife, Valerie a spy, to the media as retaliation for a New York Times op-ed in which he had cast doubt on key aspects of the administration's claims in support of the Iraq War: "It's of keen interest to me to see whether or not we can get Karl Rove frog-marched out of the White House in handcuffs."
 Liberal critics of the administration created images of that occurring; in 2008 a Code Pink protester in San Francisco attempted to make a citizen's arrest of Rove, who had by then left the government.
-It was found that Karl Rove was not involved in the release of her name.

 Back in Iraq, deposed dictator Saddam Hussein made what an American photographer present called "the ultimate perp walk", in restraints, escorted by two Iraqi security personnel, with a media presence, to the start of his trial in 2004.
 "I felt his anger at my camera, at me," Karen Ballard recalled, "and actually thought he might spit on me.
 He didn't know exactly what was about to happen and, suddenly, the formerly fierce dictator seemed small and disheveled."
 To her, and other observers, it symbolized the end of his reign and the beginning of hopes for a more democratic Iraq.

 In the first years of the next decade, two prominent foreign citizens were perp-walked by American law enforcement agencies.
 Viktor Bout, a Russian long wanted by the U.S. and other governments for arms smuggling, was arrested in Thailand and taken past waiting media by federal Drug Enforcement Administration agents upon his extradition in 2010.
 The next year, Dominique Strauss-Kahn, then director of the International Monetary Fund and considered a leading candidate to challenge Nicolas Sarkozy in the 2012 French presidential election, was arrested and charged with the attempted rape of a hotel housekeeper.
 French journalists covering the incident in New York were stunned into silence when a handcuffed Strauss-Kahn was brought by them.
 In France, where it is illegal to publish pictures of an identifiable person in handcuffs or police custody unless they have been convicted, the images sparked considerable public outrage.